jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 z_j = \sum_{i} W_{ij} x_{i} + b_{i}
 $$

-which
-$$
-x_{i}
-$$
-represents the output from the previous layer or the pixel value i for the first hidden layer.
+which $$ x_{i} $$ is the input to the node or simply the pixel value if this is the first layer.
 These equation looks intimidating.
 But let us go through one example to illustrate how simple it is.
 For example, with weight W  (0.3, 0.2, 0.4, 0.3), bias b (-0.8) and a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1), the output of the first node circled in red above will be:

 $$
 z_j =  0.3*0.1 + 0.2*0.3 + 0.4*0.2 + 0.3*0.1  - 0.8 = -0.6